-- 2.1 The application site is located within the area of Rhos-Ddu.
-The site is surrounded by residential properties and is bound to the north by Rhosnesni Lane, to the west by the A5125, to the south by Westminster Drive and to the east by residential curtilages of the properties off Lawson Road. - 2.2 The application site is currently used as private sports pitches and leased out to Wrexham Football Club as their training facility.
-Due to this being a private site, the site is not identified within the Unitary Development Plan as a formal area of POS and therefore it is not considered that this development would cause any loss of POS. - 2.3 To the north-west of the site off Price's Lane, there is a Community Centre, Skate park and area of open space.
-The western part of the proposed development, off Chester Road, will provide a woodland walk POS area which will link well into this. - 2.4 Along the southern boundary there is an existing boxing club which will be retained as part of the development.
+- 2.1 The application site is located within the area of Rhos-Ddu in Wrexham.
+The site is surrounded by residential properties and is bound to the north by Rhosnesni Lane, to the west by the A5125, to the south by Westminster Drive and to the east by the residential curtilages of the properties off Lawson Road. - 2.2 The application site is currently used as private sports pitches and has been leased out to Wrexham Football Club as their training facility.
+Due to this being a private site, the site is not identified within the UDP as a formal area of Public Open Space (POS) and therefore it is not considered that this development would cause any loss of POS.
+The creation of the open space for use by the public will therefore be a community improvement in this respect. - 2.3 To the north-west of the site off Price's Lane, there is a community centre, skate park and area of open space.
+The western part of the proposed development, off Chester Road, will provide an area which will be accessible to the public and link well into this. - 2.4 Along the southern boundary there is an existing boxing club which will be retained as part of the development.
 This is accessed from Westminster Drive and will be fenced off from the site.